MusabPalaz/SHA256-Password-Length-Estimation-and-Complexity/README.md

 2. **Bit Ratio Analysis**

    * *Bit ratio analysis* measures the density of 1-bits in a binary string, providing insight into randomness.
 SHA256 outputs were evaluated for the proportion of 1s to total bits, and trends across password lengths were assessed.
-   * Figure 5 - Bit Heatmap for 4-Character SHA256 Hashes*
+   * *Figure 5 - Bit Heatmap for 4-Character SHA256 Hashes*
-   * A heatmap showing the 1-bit likelihood for each bit position across 50,000 SHA256 hashes generated from 4-character passwords.
+   * *A heatmap showing the 1-bit likelihood for each bit position across 50,000 SHA256 hashes generated from 4-character passwords.
 Useful for detecting positional bias or uniformity.*

-   * Figure 5
+   * *Figure 5- Bit Heatmap for 4-Character SHA256 Hashes*

      ![Image](https://github.com/user-attachments/assets/fa7db092-d178-4c4c-afe7-5bfe21610700)